 Mesa 20.2.6, the last point release in the 20.2.x-series, is included, as is libdrm 2.4.102, and xserver 1.20.9.

-As Ubuntu chooses the best kernel for your hardware during install, only hardware compatible with the HWE will opt you in to.
+As Ubuntu chooses the best kernel for your hardware during install.
+Only hardware compatible with the HWE will opt you in to use it.
 Some systems may (for hardware reasons) remain on Linux kernel 5.4.
 You can force install the HWE kernel, but you may experience issues as a result.

 A swathe of other updates come bundled up in this ISO refresh too, including GNOME Shell 3.36.4, LibreOffice 6.4.5, Mozilla Firefox 84, and lots more.
 You can view a full(er) list of changes made between Ubuntu 20.04.1 and Ubuntu 20.04.2 on the Ubuntu wiki.